tcallsen/node-simple-jwt-protected-endpoints/README.md

 ## Configuration (Env File)

-A `.env` file is used to specify pertinent SSL Certificate and S3 information, and is required for the example to run.
-An example `.env` file required keys is provided below.
+A `.env` file is used to specify SSL Certificate and S3 information.
+An example `.env` file with the required keys is provided below.

 ```
 # jwt signing certificates
 privateKeyPath=<local path to PEM certificate private key file>
-publicKeyCertUrl=<website url with corresponding Public certificate>
+publicKeyPath=<local path to PEM certificate public key file>

 # aws s3
 s3AccessKey=<s3 access key>